alanbluefox/alanbluefox/README.md

 - 👀 I'm interested in Machine Learning, OSINT.
 - 🌱 I’m currently learning "Machine Learning"
 - 💞️ Python
 - 📫 How to reach me (may be later)
+- interesting

 <!---
 alanbluefox/alanbluefox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.